Why Many News People Hate Trump While Carpenters & Welders Support Him?

 Many a young child of the working class has had a parent say, “I want you to grow up and have more than your parents had.”
 We all want a better life for our offspring; part of the American dream is that our offspring will have more than us, live better and enjoy more leisure time.
 Yet in recent years people have become frustrated that everything from “globalization” to “automation” may make that dream far harder to achieve.
 And this is the reality that underlies the growing division between the haves and have-nots, or the red states v. the blue ones, or even certain professions feeling superior to others not in their position.

 Class division has existed since humans started building cities and having a division of labor.
-In my science fiction novel "The Destiny of Our Past" set in the era of Noah (Amazon link: http://amzn.to/2nrU3Ng ) the underlying premise of the plot is the distain the upper elite has for the commoner class.
-Was it a factor back then?
-Probably, but in more recent civilizations such as Sumer, Egypt and (fast forward) the various Asian and European monarchies lasting up to recent history there was a clear distinction between those in the elite and those not so fortunate.
-We hope that this is not the case today, and we strive to climb that social ladder, but overall the difference between the elite and 90%+ of the population is as great as it ever has been.
+Has this existed since we developed division of labor?
+Probably.
+If we look at Sumer, Egypt and (fast forward) the various Asian and European monarchies lasting up to recent history there was a clear distinction between those in the elite and those not so fortunate.
+We wish that this is not the case today, and we strive to climb that social ladder, but overall the difference between the elite and 90%+ of the population is as great as it ever has been.

 Today we are seeing a class war, so to speak, but it is not so easy to say it is a battle between the rich and poor.
 It is also a war of perception.
 What does that mean?
 Well, it is easy to see those who are super-rich (i.e. banking and corporate heads) and the really rich (media personalities, upper-level celebrities) but these make up less than 1% of the population.
 How do their interests over-ride the other 99% plus?
 It depends on our perception of who we identify with.